 History of Marmapuncture

-Marmapuncture is traditionally known as Bhedan karma which means “the action of piercing through”.
+Ayurvedic Acupuncture or Marmapuncture is traditionally known as Bhedan karma which means “the action of piercing through”.
 It is an ancient, time tested therapeutic intervention.

 Modern archaeological evidence points to the fact that Suchi Bhedan Karma was practised in Sri Lanka pre-500BC.
 Microlithic tools crafted from flint, fish bones and a type of rock known as Chert were found in caves in the Balangoda region of Sri Lanka.
 These caves were inhabited for over 37,000 years.
-These microlithic tools were used to penetrate the skin, to affect a therapeutic response in the body.
+These microlithic tools were used to penetrate the skin, in order to create a therapeutic response in the body.

 Subsequent, Buddhist missionary work and trade spread this knowledge throughout China and South East Asia.
 It is stated that the Buddha’s physician was an Ayurvedic vaida (doctor) known as Jivaka.
 And Jivaka composed many texts on Indian medicine, which were closely guarded by monks in Tibet.